ClarenceLaria/PLP-hackathon/README.md

 # Personal Portfolio Website

 Welcome to my portfolio website!
-This is a responsive, user-friendly, and stylish personal site built using **HTML**, **CSS**, **JavaScript**, and a simple **database backend**.
+This is a responsive, user-friendly, and stylish personal site built using **HTML**, **CSS**, **JavaScript**.
 It showcases my web development skills, the services I offer, and my journey as a creative coder.

 ## 🚀 Live Demo